alfitosans/alfitosans/README.md

-Bio Junior Web Programmer
+## Junior Web Programmer

-Hello, my name is [name] and I am a junior web programmer.
+Hello, my name is Alfito and I am a junior web programmer.
 I am passionate about creating innovative solutions and improving user experiences through code.

 ## Education

-I have a Bachelor's Degree in Computer Science from [university name] where I learned about programming languages such as Java, Python, and C++.
+I have a Bachelor's Degree in Computer Science from Gunadarma University where I learned about programming languages such as Java, Python, and C++.
 I also learned about web development using HTML, CSS, JavaScript, and PHP.

 ## Skills